beykyle/omplib/README.md

 ## dependencies

+This project includes an arguably bloated cadre of dependencies, as a tradeoff for speed of development, readability, and the ability to abdicate responsible for certain complicated components (e.g. special mathematical functions), to much more visible and well validated external libraries.
+Eventually, I would like for `OMPLib` to be published on [PyPI](https://pypi.org/) , allowing for dependencies to be handled automatically.

 ### handled by `CMake` (just run `cmake ..`, kick your feet up, and relax):
 - [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 - [nlohmann/json](https://github.com/nlohmann/json)